 Cornerstone Telecommunications Infrastructure Limited (“Cornerstone”) was founded in 2012 as a joint venture between Vodafone and Telefonica to build and manage the telecommunications network sites for both companies, including the consolidation of sites to create a single grid.
-Cornerstone provides the infrastructure that allows Vodafone and Telefonica to locate their antennas and associated cellular radio equipment and generate efficiencies in cell site deployment and the operation of the network infrastructure.
-In accordance with s.54 of the Modern Slavery Act 2015, this statement sets out the steps Cornerstone has taken during the 2018-2019 financial year to try and ensure that slavery and human trafficking is not taking place in any of the supply chains and any part of its own business.
+Cornerstone provides and maintains the passive infrastructure on which Vodafone and Telefonica and other customers affix their antennas and associated cellular radio equipment.
+In accordance with s.54 of the Modern Slavery Act 2015, this statement sets out the steps Cornerstone has taken during the 2019-2020 financial year to try and ensure that slavery and human trafficking is not taking place in any of our supply chain and any part of our business.

 Cornerstone recognises the importance of the Modern Slavery Act 2015 in protecting the liberty of all people.
 The Board of Cornerstone fully supports and promotes compliance with this legislation.

 Cornerstone organisational structure and supply chain

 Cornerstone employs approximately 240 people throughout the UK.
 We also engage with a range of other service providers and equipment suppliers/partners to deliver our projects.
 The supply chain for our core activities consists of established suppliers/partners within the telecoms industry, providing services such as site acquisition, design, construction, and maintenance.
 We also work closely with providers of the following products and services: